-- Adult-Gerontology Acute Care Nurse Practitioner students apply for certification through the American Association of Nurses Credentialing Center or the American Association of Critical-Care Nurses. - Adult-Gerontology Primary Care and Family Nurse Practitioner students apply for certification through the American Association of Nurses Credentialing Center or the American Academy of Nurse Practitioners National Certification Board. - Neonatal Nurse Practitioner students apply for certification through the National Certification Corporation. - Nurse Educator students can apply for certification through the National League for Nursing. - Nurse Leader students can apply for certification through the American Organization for Nursing Leadership or American Nurses Association.
+- Adult-Gerontology Acute Care Nurse Practitioner students apply for certification through the American Association of Nurses Credentialing Center or the American Association of Critical-Care Nurses. - Family Nurse Practitioner students apply for certification through the American Association of Nurses Credentialing Center or the American Academy of Nurse Practitioners National Certification Board. - Neonatal Nurse Practitioner students apply for certification through the National Certification Corporation.

+- Nurse Educator students may apply for certification through the National League for Nursing. - Nurse Administration and Leadership students may apply for certification through the American Organization for Nursing Leadership or American Nurses Association.